LoyolaChicagoBooks/introcs-csharp/rst/io.rst

 #.
 In the Solution Pad open the menu on the new project, select, Add, and then in the
    further submenu, select Add Files....
 #.
 This brings up an operating system open-file dialog.
 Switch folders into our
    example projects.
 Select the files you want to copy.
+   (It makes things easier if you put the examples folder right beside your work folder.)
 #.
 A further dialog window pops up, with the choice **Copy** selected.
    Click to approve copy (as opposed to move or link).
 #.
 Now the desired files should appear in your project.
    If you intended to copy everything for a project, test by running the project.
    Even our stub projects should compile, though a stub project may not do anything when you run it until you add your own code to it.
-To make successful incremental additions, it is always good to start from something the compiles!
+To make successful incremental additions, it is always good to start from something that compiles!

 .. _AdditionProblem: